nitzanav/active-admin/README.md

 ### Important support only one field update

-the default behivor of active-admin is to send all form fields when submitting a chage. changing one field should send only the modified fields ( see below ) , and the server should suppor it.
+the default behivor of active-admin is to send all form fields when submitting a chage. changing one field should send only the modified fields ( see below implementation example ) , and the server should support it.

 ```javascript